 Rich started playing guitar at the age of twelve and after being in several rock covers bands at school and college, performing in a variety of clubs and pubs up and down the country, Rich moved to Southampton to study Mathematics.
 During this time he held the guitarist chair in the Southampton University Jazz Orchestra (SUJO) for three years, playing venues all over the UK as well as at the North Sea Jazz Festival (Holland), plus several dates at the prestigious Montreux Jazz Festival (Switzerland).Throughout this period Rich studied privately with Dave Marchant.

 After graduating from Southampton University in the summer of 2003, Rich moved back to London and joined several function bands, with which he performed many gigs all over the UK.
-In the autumn of that year Rich enrolled at the Guitar Institute, on the degree programme, to study his instrument further under Shaun Baxter and Iain Scott, where he graduated in June 2006.
+In the autumn of that year Rich enrolled at the Guitar Institute (London College of Music), on the degree programme, to study his instrument further under Shaun Baxter and Iain Scott, where he graduated in June 2006.
 At this time, Rich was performing as a guitarist with several bands and played at many prolific venues in London.

 After graduating from the Guitar Institute, Rich was offered the teaching position of Head of Guitar at the International Centre for Music in Qatar (Middle East) which he accepted and held for a year.
 Over this time he performed intensely with Doha Jazz (a jazz quartet in Qatar), playing over 120 gigs in nine months.

-Following his MMus graduation in the summer of 2009, Rich's debut album Imposition - a culmination of the compositional ideas explored at this time - was recorded and received great reviews (available to purchase from this site).
+Following his MMus graduation in the summer of 2009, Rich's debut album Imposition – a culmination of the compositional ideas explored at this time – was recorded and received rave reviews (available here).

 In October 2011, Rich's piece Box of Serial for solo flute was selected from Primavera's call for new scores and was premiered by the internationally acclaimed flautist Nancy Ruffer (click links for Score and Audio).